aiafrasinei/bapl_final_project/README.md

     S/ - division        - ( n1 n2 — quot )
     S% - mod             - ( n1 n2 — rem )

+    PRINT  - print the top of current stack
+    SPRINT - print the content of the current stack

     RPNEVAL "rpn_ops"    - reverse polish notation evaluation Expects a rpn expression (applies all the arithmetic ops using the current stack)
     example: RPNEVAL "1 2 + 3 +" will leave the result 6 at the top

+    EVAL - expects a valid lua code on the top of the current stack, evaluates the top of stack element using lua (load) Remove the tos and add the result

 In this section, describe the new features or changes that you have added to the programming language.
 This should include:

     Detailed explanation of each feature/change

+    - Optional type system
+    - The stack operations described above
     - Unit tests using bash bats tool (this saved me a lot of times when i created regressions)
     - Exp supports bool and strings
     - @ can print strings
     - Remove semicolons from syntax
     - Bash like comparison operators (lt, gt, le, ge, eq, ne)
     - Forward function declarations and error check for multiple declarations
-    - The stack operations described above
-    - Optional type system

-    Type checks on assignment,if and function call return.
+    Type checks on: assignment,if,function call return, function call params.
     If you dont use _type when declaring variables no type checks are performed.

 Any trade-offs or limitations you are aware of

-    No time to do the type check of function parameters, but all the information is in the ast to do it.
+    Type checks errors could use a better format.
     I didnt add the optional initialization for last function parameter, i dont like that feature.

 Future